cknd/stackprinter/README.md

 # Usage

 ## Log exceptions
-Call `show` or `format` in an except block to generate a detailed traceback.
+Call `show` or `format` in an except block to generate a traceback.

 By default, this generates plain text.
-Pass `style='color'` to get semantic highlighting.
+Pass `style='color'` for semantic highlighting.
 For the full set of configs see the docs of `format`.

 ```python
 import stackprinter